Ugochukwu Bond Anyaehie

-Prof. Ugochukwu Bond Anyaehie is a Nigerian professor of physiology and clinical measurements from the College of Medicine University of Nigeria.
-He is currently serving as the substantive Vice Chancellor of the Nnamdi Azikiwe University.
+Ugochukwu Bond Anyaehie is a Nigerian professor of physiology and clinical measurements.
+Since 2025, he has served as Vice Chancellor of Nnamdi Azikiwe University.

 Education

 He is a graduate of Abia State University, Uturu, where he obtained his first degree in medicine and surgery in 1998.
 He obtained his second degree and PhD in 2004 and 2009 respectively.

 Career

 In 2002, Anyaehie started his teaching profession career at the College of Medicine, Imo State University as an adjunct lecturer before been hired as a full-time lecturer at the University.

-Between 2018 and 2022 Anyaehie served as the deputy provost of the College of Medicine, University of Nigeria, and the acting provost of the College of Medicine at Imo State University prior to his appointment as the substantive Vice-Chancellor of the Nnamdi Azikiwe University on 16 November 2025.
+In 2007, he joined the College of Medicine at the University of Nigeria, becoming a professor in 2013.
+Between 2018 and 2022 Anyaehie served as the deputy provost of the College of Medicine, University of Nigeria, and as the acting provost of the College of Medicine at Imo State University, prior to his appointment as the substantive Vice-Chancellor of the Nnamdi Azikiwe University on 16 November 2025.